The Best Wine Fridges On The Market, According To Reviews

 Wine Enthusiast 32-Bottle Dual Zone Wine Cooler

+Reviewers say it's quiet, has a modern design, has an easy setup, and keeps a consistent temperature.
+Others also praise the brand's customer service.
 A couple of considerations are that it must be placed in an open area, so it's not a great option for under-counter storage, and it has no locking mechanism, so in a home with children, it may pose a risk.

 Wine Enthusiast 6-Bottle Wine Cooler

 The next Wine Enthusiast model to discuss is the smallest and the most unobtrusive — the 6-Bottle Wine Cooler.
 It's a countertop model that, as you would suspect, is quite minimal, weighing only about eight pounds.
-This is not going to be an aesthetic stand-out or have some of the bells and whistles that its cousins do, but at just $130, it's definitely a wallet-saver, especially if you're just looking for extra storage.
+This is not going to be an aesthetic stand-out or have some of the bells and whistles that its cousins do, but it's definitely a wallet-saver, especially if you're just looking for extra storage.
 If you're not yet ready to commit to a full-sized wine fridge (or have space limitations), this is a great option for dipping your toes in the temperature-controlled containment world.
 However, be advised that, given its size, it can only hold one temperature, so you'll likely be storing just white or red wine at one time.

 Reviews say it's easy to assemble, great for small spaces, quiet, and a good beginner fridge.
 Others talk about its ease of use, and how it is a good value and good quality.